-Step Action 1 On your Activity diagram, drag an 'Action' icon from the Diagram Toolbox , and select the 'Other CreateObject' context menu option to define it as a CreateObject Action element.
+Step Action 1 On your Activity diagram, drag an 'Action' icon from the Diagram Toolbox, and select the 'Other CreateObject' context menu option to define it as a CreateObject Action element.
 2 Set the classifier of the CreateObject Action to the Class of which the Object will be an instance.
-(Advanced Set Classifier).
-Create an Action Pin on the CreateObject Action, of kind output.
-3 Create or select the next Action in the processing sequence, and add an Action Pin of kind input.
+This is set in the Properties window > CreateObjectAction > Classifier, using the [] button.
+3 Create an Action Pin on the CreateObject Action, of kind output.
+4 Create or select the next Action in the processing sequence, and add an Action Pin of kind input.
 Connect the two Actions with a Control Flow connector, and the two Action Pins with an Object Flow connector.
-CreateObject Action1: Class1 OutputPin1 4 Perform a Simulation on the diagram.
+CreateObject Action1: Class1 Action2 5 Perform a Simulation on the diagram.
 When the CreateObject Action is executed, it creates an Object having the properties of the classifier, and stores it in its Output Pin.
 The Object itself is passed through the Object Flow connection to the Input Pin of Action 2, where its properties can be listed in the Locals window for the Simulation.